judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 ***Location:** The National Defense University*

 - Speaker bio at the [National Defense University](https://csis.org/expert/thomas-m-sanderson)
-- Two of the most carismatic, happy, optimistic people we have met.
+- Two of the most charismatic, happy, optimistic people we have met.
 Will make great allies on any project.

 #### [Dr. Paul M. Severance](https://www.linkedin.com/pub/paul-severance/7/b70/526)